Bachelor of Science/Bachelor of Laws

 Fees and charges

-This combined course consists of 40 credit points of study.
-Students will undertake 16 credit points in the Bachelor of Science and 24 credit points in the Bachelor of Laws.
+To complete the Bachelor of Science/Bachelor of Laws, students must attain a total of 40 credit points consisting of 16 credit points from the Bachelor of Science and 24 credit points from the Bachelor of Laws.
+Most units (think of units as 'subjects') are equal to 1 credit point.
 Course requirements for both the Bachelor of Science (S320) and the Bachelor of Laws (M312) must be satisfied.
+Most students choose to study 4 units per trimester, and usually undertake 2 trimesters each year.

 Entry requirements - general